solarbirdy/NorthshoreBikeMap/README.md

 * ADDED: Extension of a Shoreline Trail Along the Rail fragment south of NE 185th all the way down to NE 180th; at previous check, it didn't quite connect, and now it does
 * CORRECTION: 10th Ave NE from 155th to 185th was listed as UNMARKED BUT POPULAR, but has sharrow markings, so will be re-marked as SHARROWS

+Coming in next release:

+* Removal of Thomas Street Bridge warning sign, since the bridge re-opened on schedule
+* ADDED: 15th Ave to Beacon Ave S protected bike lanes are finally open!
+This connects the International District all the way down to Jefferson Park and S. Spokane St.

 Previous releases:

 Changes with 2.0.1 (August 4, 2025):